crossplane/crossplane/docs/stacks-guide.md

-For validation that these resources are spinning up, you can check in the usual way for your cloud provider, or you can ask for the statuses of some of the [cloud-specific resource classes][cloud-specific-resource-classes-docs] in your Crossplane control cluster using `kubectl`.
+For validation that these resources are spinning up, you can check in the usual way for your cloud provider, or you can ask for the statuses of some of the cloud-specific Kubernetes resources provided by the infrastructure stack that we installed.

 For more information about how Crossplane manages databases and Kubernetes clusters for us, see the more complete documentation about